squinkylabs/SquinkyVCV/docs/sq.md

 # Seq++

-Work in progress

 If you read nothing else, please checkout out the list of keyboard "shortcuts", and the mouse commands.
-This is the only way you can hope to figure out how to enter notes quickly: Keyboard mappings [here](./keymap.md) Mouse:[here](./mouse.md)
+This is the only way you can hope to figure out how to enter notes quickly: Keyboard mappings [here](./keymap.md) Mouse:[here](./mouse.md).

+That said, the entire manual is not very long, and there is quite a bit of useful information in here.
+If you don't read it now, consider coming back later.

 ## About this Sequencer